Письма об отказах (виза в Великобританию)

-I have used all the information presented to determine if the Immigration Rules have been met.
+I have used all the information provided by you to determine if the requirements of the Immigration Act have been met.
 In reaching my decision, which has been made on the balance of probabilities, I note the following points:

 You state that you previously travelled to the UK to study in December 2017 for 12 days.
 Your passport confirms that you arrived in the UK on 28/12/2017, and I note that your visa was valid till 07/01/2018.
 However you have not shown why you remained in the UK beyond the validity of your visa, or that the purpose of your visit was for studies.

 You state that your grandmother will pay £1000 for your visit.
 You have provided a letter of support from your grandmother and a letter from her bank stating that she hold funds equivalent to more than $20,000.
 However you have not shown her income or circumstances in Russia, or the source of the stated funds.
 I am therefore not satisfied that

 the funds are under her sole control and available for your use.